Greece › Mykonos › Hotels › Mykonos Town

 Carbonaki Hotel – Budget

-One of Mykonos’ most charming budget options.
+One of the most charming budget options in Mykonos Town.
 Carbonaki is a family-run hotel with a jacuzzi and complimentary breakfast.
 Their wide range of room types suits all budgets.
 Friendly, welcoming, and cozy.
 (Hotel phone: +30 22890 24124)

 La Maison Kalogera – Budget